CS222-UIUC/Team0-ImageBot/README.md

 `PIL` is used to dealing with GIFs.

 Files:
-* `cogs/gif_commands.py` - Listens for transformation commands, and handles errors
+* `cogs/gif_commands.py` - Listens for gif commands, and handles errors
-* `utils/gif.py` - Contains classes for applying transformation to images
+* `utils/gif.py` - Contains classes for interacting with gifs

 Contributors:
 * [Jason](https://github.com/Jason717717)